Wiley offers authors a number of different tools to help you measure the impact of your work.

 **Available for authors who are also registered with Wiley Author Services

 The Altmetric service is available to all journals on Wiley Online Library and allows you to:

 For more information, visit our Altmetric page on Wiley Online Library.

-Track citations to your article by clicking on the ‘Cited By’ tab at the abstract level.
+Track citations to your article by clicking on the ‘Cited By’ notation on the article.

-You can also see the number of citations your article receives by logging in to Author Services and clicking on 'My Dashboard'.
+You can also see the number of citations your article receives on your Author Services Dashboard.